 Why can I not apply for Faculty Selected Awards?

-Faculty Selected Awards are generally scholarships which are determined and distributed in February.
+Faculty Selected Awards are generally scholarships that are determined and distributed in February.
 Academic Departments and Faculty will select the recipients based on specific criteria.

 What are External Awards?

 External Awards are administered by different organizations and companies independent of Mohawk College.
 Visit our External Listing for additional financial resources.

 What services are available from Mo’Money during the college closure?

 Presentations and workshops that were previously scheduled, will be presented in webinar formats.
 Please visit Mo'Money Financial Literacy Resources for updates, to participate in webinar presentations, and to access previous presentations.